Coronavirus: Gütersloh mayor Henning Schulz slams Tönnies meat producer after massive outbreak forces lockdown | DW | 24.06.2020

 On Wednesday, NRW Premier Armin Laschet described the outbreak at the plant run by Germany's biggest meat producer Tönnies as an "enormous pandemic risk."

 However, mass testing outside the factory has yet to discover new cases among the general population, officials said.
-With 230 people tested so far, one result was unclear and all others negative, Gütersloh Sven-Georg Adenauer told reporters on Wednesday.
+With 230 people tested so far, one result was unclear and all others negative, Gütersloh Sven-Georg Adenauer told DPA news agency on Wednesday.

 Some German states have already imposed restrictions on visitors from high-risk areas such as Gütersloh.
 Bavaria and Lower Saxony demand a negative coronavirus test before welcoming their compatriots from the two northwestern towns.
 Austria took it a step further and imposed a travel warning on the whole of state of North-Rhine Westphalia.